 Make a great first impression

 According to some research, interviewers make up their minds about candidates in the first five minutes of the interview.

-That means you need to be energetic and enthusiastic for the start.
+That means you need to be energetic and enthusiastic from the start.
 For example, start off with a positive comment about the company.

 Be assertive and clear

 Don’t make the mistake of just sitting there waiting for the interviewer to ask you about your achievements.
-Make sure he or walks walks away knowing your key selling points.
+Make sure they walk away knowing your key selling points.

 Don’t dwell on negative experiences during an interview.

 Even if the interviewer asks you point blank, “What did you like least about that previous job?” don’t answer it as it’s been asked.
 Say something like: “Actually I’ve found something about all of my jobs that I’ve liked.”
 And give an example.